adamcg123/professional-readme-generator/README.md

   ## Installation

-  you clone it onto your desktop then open with vs code, open a new terminal, CD into the develop folder, then type node index.js,
+  you clone it onto your desktop then open with vs code, open a new terminal, CD into the develop folder, then type node index.js then you should be set!

   ## Usage